sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * Not a huge amount of documentation for perl language servers
             * Stuff I did find was wrong or incomplete
                 * Some of it has since been updated
-                    * thanks to my tireless efforts :)
+                    * thanks, in part, to my tireless efforts :)
             * The two language servers for Perl are not written by people who use neovim
                 * they use Perl language servers with "VSCode"
         * I wanted others to avoid my initial confusion